inithin-03/OOPs-with-java/OOPs Principles.md

 #### Runtime polymorphism.<br>It is known dynamic method dispatch and it can be acheived by method overriding.

 #### Rules in method overloading :<br>1.
 All method which are to be overloaded shoud be in the same class<br>2.
 Method name should be same but the signature of the method and numbers of parameters of method should be different.<br>3.
 Return can be different or same.

+#### Rules in method overriding : <br>1.
+All overriding methods should have same definition like return type, number of parametrs.<br>2.
+Inheritance is must in method overriding<br>3.
+Private methods cannot be overrided.